tetratelabs/istio-0to60/docs/discovery.md

 # Service discovery and load balancing

-This lab explores service discovery and load balancing in Istio.
+This lab is a standalone exploration of service discovery and load balancing in Istio.

 ## Clusters and endpoints

 The `istioctl` CLI's diagnostic command `proxy-status` provides a simple way to list all proxies that Istio knows about.

-Confirm that `istiod` knows about the workloads running on Kubernetes:
+Run and study the output of the `proxy-status` command:

 ```shell
 istioctl proxy-status
+```

+Since We have not yet deployed any workloads, the output should be rather anemic, citing the lone ingress gateway that was deployed when we installed Istio in the previous lab.

+## Enable automatic sidecar injection

+There are two options for [sidecar injection](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/){target=_blank}: automatic and manual.

+In this lab we will use automatic injection, which involves labeling the namespace where the pods are to reside.

+1. Label the default namespace

+    ```{.shell .language-shell}
+    kubectl label namespace default istio-injection=enabled
+    ```

+1. Verify that the label has been applied:

+    ```{.shell .language-shell}
+    kubectl get ns -Listio-injection
     ```

 ## Deploy the `helloworld` sample